The Twitter glossary includes vocabulary and terminology used to talk about features and aspects of Twitter.

 A Tweet that you forward to your followers is known as a Retweet.
 Often used to pass along news or other valuable discoveries on Twitter, Retweets always retain original attribution.

 The act of sharing another account's Tweet to all of your followers by clicking or tapping on the Retweet button.

 Short Message Service (SMS) is most commonly known as text messaging.
 Learn how to send a Tweet via SMS.

 A five-digit phone number used to send and receive Tweets via text message.
 Find your short code.

 Refers to a variety of prohibited behaviors that violate the Twitter Rules.
 Spam can be generally described as unsolicited, repeated actions that negatively impact other accounts.

 Suspended accounts have been prohibited from using Twitter, generally for breaking Twitter Terms of Service.

 When using Twitter via SMS, these commands allow you to access most Twitter features with simple text keywords.
 Learn the Twitter text commands.

 A timeline is a real-time stream of Tweets.
 Your Home timeline, for instance, is where you see all the Tweets shared by your friends and other people you follow.

 The date and time a Tweet was posted to Twitter.
 A Tweet's timestamp can be found in grey text in the detail view of any Tweet.

 Tweets determined by a Twitter algorithm to be the most popular or resonant on Twitter at any given time.
 Read more about top Tweets.

-A Tweet may contain photos, videos, links and up to 140 characters of text.
+A Tweet may contain photos, GIFs, videos, links, and text.

 The act of sending a Tweet.
 Tweets get shown in Twitter timelines or are embedded in websites and blogs.

 Anyone can add a Tweet button to their website.
 Clicking this button lets people on Twitter post a Tweet with a link to that site.
 Learn how to add the Tweet button to your website here.

-An information network made up of 140-character messages (including photos, videos and links) from all over the world.
-Sign up!
+An information network made up of short messages (including photos, GIFs, videos, and links) from all over the world.
+Sign up for an account.

 A Twitter emoji is a specific series of letters immediately preceded by the # sign which generates an icon on Twitter such as a national flag or another small image.